Thailand, The Trip That Changed Everything

 Watching Muay Thai fights.

-Eating street food sitting on tiny plastic stools beside locals.
+Eating bowls of noodles on tiny plastic stools beside locals.

 Khao San Road Felt Like Backpacker Chaos

-And honestly, Bangkok was the perfect introduction to Southeast Asia because it softened the culture shock just enough while still feeling wildly different from home.
+Bangkok ended up being the perfect introduction to Southeast Asia.
+It softened the culture shock just enough while still feeling unlike anywhere I'd ever been.

 Not riding elephants.